coughingmouse/p-layout/README.md

 ## Design requirements
+* Common shortcuts such as copy-paste and select all preserved (qw, as, zxcv)
-* Game/copy-paste compatible (preserves qwer/asdf/zxcv)
+* Game compatible (preserves qwer, asdf)
 * Preserves modifier keys (Relearning these take a lot of time)
 * Preserve hjkl for older audiences still using vi
 * Use sane home row